 “Mystery is the catalyst for imagination.”

-Unlike most other Marvel films set in the MCU, this one takes place in the 90's.
-So, it made complete sense to commit and go full on Geocities.
+Unlike most other films set in the Marvel Cinematic Universe, this one takes place in the '90s.
+So, it made complete sense to commit and go full-on Geocities.
 It's even hosted on Angelfire!
 Rad.

 Chock full of easter egg surprises, there's definitely more than enough for fans to discover, explore and discuss.
 We even figured out a way for the late, great Stan Lee to make a cameo.
-If you're too lazy to figure them all out yourself, try this article.
+If you don't have time to figure them all out yourself, try this article.
 They found most of them, but not all!

 “Captain Marvel has the best movie website since Space Jam.”